-Why are hysterectomies performed?
+Why are Hysterectomies performed?

 Other conditions which may require a hysterectomy include a drop of the pelvic cavity organs.

 “The fibroid was really impacting my life.
-I tried this alternative to hysterectomy (fibroid embolization) and I got better…””
+I tried this alternative to hysterectomy (fibroid embolization) and I got better…”

-Do You Really Need a Hysterectomy?
+Do You Really Need to Remove Your Uterus?

 If you’ve been diagnosed with fibroids and your doctor has recommended a hysterectomy without discussing less invasive therapies, you owe yourself a second opinion.
 A hysterectomy (the surgical removal of the uterus) is a major operation.
-In addition to a lengthy hospital stay and recovery period at home, there’s a 30% complication rate and obvious issues regarding a woman’s sexuality, fertility and quality of life once the uterus is removed.
+In addition to a lengthy hospital stay and recovery period at home, there’s a 30% complication rate and obvious issues regarding a woman’s sexuality, fertility, and quality of life once the uterus is removed.

-Types of Hysterectomy.
+Types of Hysterectomies

 Removal of the entire uterus is a total hysterectomy.
 Leaving the cervix but removing the rest of the uterus, is called a sub-total hysterectomy.
 Removing ovaries ( bilateral salpingo-oophorectomy) is a separate decision which a patient and her doctor make before surgery.
 Hysterectomies are performed in one of two ways; either through an incision in the stomach or through the vagina.
 Abdominal hysterectomies are the most common form and typically require the longest recovery time.
 Some hysterectomies can be done using an instrument called the laparoscope.

 In a total hysterectomy, the entire uterus and cervix are removed.
 Total hysterectomy can be done abdominally with an incision most often made along the bikini line.
 This procedure requires longer healing time, approximately 6 weeks to 2 months for a full recovery.
 A total hysterectomy can also be performed vaginally, which does not require a large incision through the belly.
 Recovery time is roughly 3 weeks to 1 month.